md3629/Data-Science/README.md

 <img src="Predictive-Analytics/pic/MC-6.jpg" width="100%" />

  ### Real options.

-A simple example to illustrates the power of real options through the execution of an option to wait.
+A simple example to illustrates the power of real options through the execution of an option to wait.<br>
 **Assumptions for the Real Option Valuation:** <br>
 - Fixed operating costs.<br>
 - Revenues dependent on a stochastically evolving underlying asset following a GBM process.